sharadregoti/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/publish-an-api.md

 ### Tutorial: Publish an API with Tyk Operator
 #### Step 1: Creating a security policy

-When you publish an API to the Portal, Tyk actually publishes a way for developers to enrol in a policy, not into the API directly.
+When you publish an API to the Portal, Tyk actually publishes a way for developers to enroll in a policy, not into the API directly.
 Therefore, you should first set up a security policy for the developers, before proceeding with the publishing.

 To do that, you can use the following command: